 you what blood comes into the heart is equal

-to the blood that is ejected from the heart.
+to drain blood back into the heart.

 Next, the three questions that you want to

 ask yourself with this graph or the three

 parameters that you truly want to get a firm

 handle of from physio is performance is equal